Niranjan12320/Research-paper/README.md

 # Research-paper
 Detection of fake news using Machine Learning and NLP

+#Data set
+ Taking Dataset in Google collab.

+#Codes for Implementation
 # 1. Basic Cleaning and Setup
 import pandas as pd
 import matplotlib.pyplot as plt